xjamundx/asts-utahjs-2015/presentation.md

 ^ What would a better diff do.
 We have the trees, let's do somethign with them.
 To keep this simple, but still useful I want to look at how you might go about detecting breaking changes.
 Which we'll simply define as changes to inputs and outputs.
 How might we detect them?

 ---

-# Let's talk about building a house

----